hphelion/documentation/storage-bulkimport-faq.md

 A:	For object storage (i.e., Swift) bulk imports the client import script makes the following changes:

 Objects that are greater than 1GB in size are split into segments of 1GB on upload.
 To store these segments the client script creates a <target container>_segments container in the user account.
-It adds the HP Cloud bulk import user (HPCS_Bulk_Import_Export) to the container read and write ACLs for the <target container> and <target container>_segments containers.
+It adds the HP Helion Cloud bulk import user (HPCS_Bulk_Import_Export) to the container read and write ACLs for the <target container> and <target container>_segments containers.

 On completion of the Swift bulk import job, the `<target container>_segments` container needs to be removed if empty.
-In addition, the HP Cloud bulk import user needs to be removed from the container read and write ACLs.
+In addition, the HP Helion Cloud bulk import user needs to be removed from the container read and write ACLs.
 This can be done by running the client import script and selecting the “clean-up” option (option 2).